ezio416/nadeoapi-docs/docs/core/records/account-records-v2.md

 **Remarks**:

-- This endpoint only works for the currently authenticated account, requesting others' records will result in error `403`.
+- This endpoint only works for the currently authenticated account - requesting others' records will result in error `403`.
 This feature is not supported when using a dedicated server account's token.
-- This endpoint is limited to the most recent 1,000 records driven by the currently authenticated account.
-Retrieving all historical records is not supported.
+- This endpoint does not seem to return records in any particular order, but the order should be the same each time.
 - To retrieve records driven on Stunt maps (with the map type `TrackMania\TM_Stunt`), set the `gameMode` query parameter to `"Stunt"`.
+- To retrieve records driven on Platform maps (with the map type `TrackMania\TM_Platform`), set the `gameMode` query parameter to `"Platform"`.
 - If the map author has set a secret threshold score for their map, this endpoint will not return any actual `time` values for some entries.
 Instead, those leaderboard entries will contain `4294967295` in the `time` field.
 Additionally, the `url` link will result in a `403` error when requested.

 ---